-- Add condensed milk, beat for another minute.
+- Add condensed milk and beat for another minute.

 - Then add the egg yolks and continue to beat until well combined, 2-3 minutes.

 - In a separate bowl, beat egg whites until hard peaks form.
 Make sure the bowl and the beaters are squeaky clean and free of grease.
-(Tip: Egg whites at room temperature are easier to beat and reach hard peak faster.)
+(Tip: Egg whites at room temperature are easier to beat and reach stiff peaks faster.)

 - Fold in half of the whipped egg whites into the cream cheese mixture.
 Then add the remaining egg whites and gently fold until well-combined and no white streaks are visible.

 - Transfer the batter into the prepared pan and tap on the counter a few times to release any air bubbles.